umavish/Data_Wrangling_Project/Readme.txt

+1) OpenStreetMapProject_DocumentP.html—documentation of project
-OpenStreetMapProject_DocumentP.html———document containing answers to the rubric questions OpenStreetMap.txt——————————————————link to the map position wrangled for your project sample.osm-------------------------sample part of the map region data.py----------------------------contains python code that is used for auditing and cleaning
+2) OpenStreetMap.txt—link to the map position wrangled for this project
+3) sample.osm—sample part of the map region
+4) data.py--contains python code that is used for auditing and cleaning